 You may experience poor circulation due to a lack of oxygen and essential nutrients being fed to your cells, resulting in tiredness and fatigue.
 A toxic body will eventually result in the onset of disease.

 Milk Thistle, also known as Sliybum Marinanum and St Mary’s Thistle, is a powerful aid in keeping your liver healthy.
 It comes in a variety of forms and is made by extracting the seeds from the milk thistle plant.

-It has many health benefits and supports your liver, gallbladder and also helps with skin health, regulating hormones and cleaning your blood.
+It has many health benefit, supporting your liver and gallbladder, whilst it also helps with skin health, regulating hormones and cleaning your blood.

 How Milk Thistle supports the liver

 Milk Thistle helps the liver in the following ways:

 - It regenerates liver cells by stimulating the production of the proteins that are needed to make liver cells and increasing cell division.
 Milk Thistle can be very beneficial for those suffering from chronic hepatitis and alcoholic liver disease.